srihari-humbarwadi/YOLOv1-TensorFlow2.0/README.md

  - The model was trained on the Berkeley Deep Drive (BDD) dataset, which has 70,000 training images and 10000 validation images
- - The model was trained for 200 epochs with a learning_rate of 5e-4 and a batch size of 24 [8 images per gpu] with heavy augmentations [brightness, saturation, contrast, horizontal flip]
+ - The model was trained for 200 epochs with a learning_rate of 5e-4 and a batch size of 24 [8 images per gpu] with heavy augmentations [brightness, saturation, contrast]
- - No learning_rate schedule was followed as mentioned in the paper.
+ - No learning_rate schedule was followed (but was used by the authors).